Part 2: Solution Design — How to Identify the Design Characteristics of Modern IT Systems

 The depth of the design effort should be sufficient to allow analytical verification of the design to the requirements.
 The design should be feasible and credible when judged by a knowledgeable independent review team and should have sufficient depth to support cost modelling and operational assessment.

 The design may also involve POCs and simulations, themselves costly and time-consuming exercises.
-System architects and engineers will then have to optimize their design efforts to achieve maximum fidelity at an acceptable cost.
+System architects and engineers must optimize their design efforts to achieve maximum fidelity at an acceptable cost.

 If prototyping is not an option, expert intuition must be relied on at the cost of fidelity.